 The last place to access Vaseux Lake is on Sundial Road, at the southern end of the lake.
 Two-thirds of the way down the short road is a parking area on the right-hand side.
 There is a rough boat launch here with parking space for about four or five vehicles.

-Looking to book a stay in Vaseux Lake?
+Looking to book a stay near Vaseux Lake?

 Coast Oliver Hotel – Great location, brand new hotel